AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 Legal & professional services

-Privilege and DeepSeek do not mix: entering client matter details into a consumer AI service with training rights is an uncontrolled disclosure risk no engagement letter contemplates.
+Privilege and DeepSeek do not mix: entering client matter details into a consumer AI service you cannot govern is an uncontrolled disclosure risk no engagement letter contemplates.

 Frequently asked questions